SocialHub.AI

 Illustrative

 A member buys a sofa — a purchase they won't repeat for years.
-Instead of waiting for a next big-ticket order that may never come, SocialHub.AI reads the room signal, recognizes a living-room project in progress, and nurtures it: styling inspiration around the piece they bought, the coordinating rug and lighting, then a seasonal textiles refresh — turning one durable sale into an ongoing basket of small home goods.
+Instead of waiting for a next big-ticket order that may never come, SocialHub.AI reads the room signal on the unified home profile, recognizes a living-room project in progress, and the recommendations engine surfaces the coordinating rug and lighting.
+Marketing Automation nurtures it — styling inspiration around the piece they bought, then a seasonal textiles refresh — turning one durable sale into an ongoing basket of small home goods.

 Frequently asked questions